Are you an avid jungle trekker who loves trails filled with rewards to be reaped?

 Don’ts at Endau Rompin National Park

-Endau Rompin National Park is a special protected reserve with rich heritage.
+Endau Rompin National Park is a special protected reserve with a rich heritage.
 Listed below are don’ts which are to be taken note during your stay at the park:

 - Do not throw rubbish, take only photos and leave only footprints